ajmachado42/Simple-RSA-Machine/README.md

 - en_de.py: will interact with the user to encrypt and decrypt a message

 - A video is included, that I made, for some extra flare :)

+- A pdf of the original project prompt from the Python bootcamp with Correlation One is included, also.